Fishrock123/proposal-const-function-arguments/README.md

 This proposal only touches what is currently missing.
 Neither `let` or `var` are necessary as that is already the default behavior.

+The proposal has no impact on lexical or function scoping.
+As arguments are always declared before the function body, the lexical scope is always the function body.

 # Open Questions

 Would it be possible to use const function arguments in an arrow function that has just one argument and no parentheses?